kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 toc_sticky: true

 date: 2023-01-03
-last_modified_at: 2023-02-04
+last_modified_at: 2023-02-05
 ---

 ## Relational Languages

-Relational languages refer to a set of mathematical and computational tools used to interact with relational databases.
-In the early 1970s, Edgar Codd published a seminal paper on relational models and introduced the mathematical notation for executing queries on relational databases.
+Relational Languages are a type of query language used to manage and interact with relational databases.
+The concept of relational databases and the relational model was introduced by Edgar Codd in the early 1970s.
+In his paper, he defined the mathematical notation for how a DBMS (database management system) could execute queries on a relational model database.

-In relational databases, users interact with the database using a declarative language such as SQL, in which they specify the desired result rather than the method to compute it.
-The database management system (DBMS) then determines the most efficient plan to produce that result, often through the use of a **query optimizer**.
+For the users, the process of querying a relational database is simplified as they only need to specify the desired result using a declarative language such as SQL (Structured Query Language).
+The DBMS is responsible for determining the most efficient plan to produce the result.
+High-end relational databases have a sophisticated query optimizer that can rewrite queries and search for the optimal execution strategy.

-Relational algebra is based on concept of **sets**, which are unordered collections of unique elements, while SQL is based on the concept of **bags**, which are unordered collections that allow duplicates.
+Relational algebra is based on the concept of **sets**, which are unordered collections of unique elements.
+On the other hand, SQL is based on the concept of **bags**, which are unordered collections of elements that allow duplicates.

 ## SQL History

-SQL is a language for querying relational databases that was first developed in the 1970s by IBM as part of their **DBMS System R**.
-The language was initially called **SEQUEL** (Structured English Query Language) but was later renamed to just **SQL** (Structured Query Language) after it became the official standard adopted by ANSI and ISO standard groups in 1986.
-SQL is a declarative language, which means the users specify what data they want to retrieve, not how to retrieve it.
-The DBMS determines the most efficient way to produce the result.
+SQL (Structured Query Language) is a declarative query language for relational databases that was created in the 1970s by IBM as part of its original DBMS called **System R**.
+It was first called **"SEQUEL"** (Structured English Query Language) but was later changed to **SQL**.
+In 1986, ANSI and ISO standard groups officially adopted SQL as the standard database language.

 SQL is an evolving language and new features have been added with each new edition of the SQL standard.
 Below are significant updates released with each new edition of the SQL standard.